February 09, 2023

 Cost per hour.

-Track-POD, in the meantime, arranges orders and routes automatically considering your optimization settings and the strategy you’re going with: time, distance, or expense.
+Track-POD arranges orders and routes automatically considering your optimization settings and the strategy you’re going with: time, distance, or expense.
 On top of that, Track-POD allows you to have different setups for starting and ending routes.

 From driver location.